-It’s not a big place and it was even smaller then than it is now so it was kind of boring because there wasn’t much musical culture apparent to us within Tromsø so we started listening to music that came from other places.
-A lot of the older people that we knew were travelling to London and other cities in Europe and picking up on the music and scenes what were happening there.
-I remember the time in school at the age of 13 when I started listening to hip hop music and early electro and just copied and shared cassette tapes between us; we didn’t buy vinyl records then.
-Plus, there weren’t that many records in those genres available, so we started with double cassette decks, making our own remixes with using the pause button.
+It’s not a big place and was kind of boring because there wasn’t much music culture in Tromsø, so we started listening to music that came from other places.
+A lot of the older people that we knew, travelled to London and other European cities picking up on the music and scenes that were happening there.
+I was 13 and at school when I started listening to hip hop music and early electro.
+We just copied and shared cassette tapes between us; we didn’t buy vinyl records back then.
+Plus, there weren’t that many records in those genres available, so we started with double cassette decks, making our own remixes using the pause button.
 We were listening to the local radio stations which were doing the same thing with the music and mixing; certain shows were picking up the music and in some cases buying it on import; especially Vidar Hanssen who runs Beatservice Records and his radio show was by the same name.
-He had a radio show called Beatservice.
 In retrospect, I think of him as having real importance to the scene because he was playing all sorts of stuff like body pop, Prince, The Cure; an alternative selection of genres and sound.
 We were mostly into the electronic, harder stuff but then house music came along, and he started playing lots of that as well.
 We didn’t like it immediately (there was far too much cheerful piano), our tastes were darker and more intense, we liked Front 242 and bands like that.
 Gradually though, things started changing and eventually a couple of friends and I started doing our own show at a station called Brygga Radio.

 We got access to tape recorders, four-track cassette recorders so we could develop our pause button remixing ideas.
 We started to make remixes and megamixes for our own shows splicing tape and other techniques.
 Before we knew it, we had our own sound, started playing around and programming and eventually began making our own tracks.
 I had a friend who was really into scratching who came on the shows and performed live.
 When I graduated from school, I was unsure of what to do because my parents wanted me to go to university and become an engineer.
 But that wasn’t tempting to me, so we got some equipment together and began to make a record to see if a label would be interested in releasing it.
 Geir Jenssen [Biosphere] listened to some of the music I had made at home on my four-track cassette recorder and said, “Yeah, if you could do this properly, produce and mix it I would like to send it to Crammed Discs in Belgium”.
 Excitedly we put together a proper production and it was sent off, accepted and released.
 That was in 1991 which was the start of it all and we were all based in the tiny, boring, quiet and northern Norwegian town of Tromsø!